alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 ## Yield

 When it comes to JavaScript generators `yield` keyword is very important.
 It is this `yield` keyword what pauses execution of a generator.
+After you start it, the generator will run until it encounters `yield`.
+When it does it will pause itself.
 It is also this keyword what can return some value when the generator is paused.

 You can think about `yield` keyword as a cousin of `return` statement.
 Both can be used to return a value.
 One difference is that while `return` statement terminates function execution the `yield` doesn't.
 It only pauses the generator.
 The `yield` works more like a breakpoint.

 Another difference is that when `yield` returns a value only once.
 When you resume the generator it will automatically move on to the next `yield` keyword.
 It will ignore the first one.
 The same if you resume the generator for the third time.
 It will ignore the previous two `yield` keywords and move on to the third one.

-If there is no third `yield`?
+What if there is no third `yield`?
 The generator will return `undefined`.
 The same will also happen if the generator doesn't contain any `yield` keyword.
 It will return `undefined` the first time you start it.
 Since we are talking about returned values.
 This is the third difference between `return` and `yield`. `yield` always returns an object.

 This object always contains two key/value pairs.
 The first is for a `value` returned by `yield` from generator.
 If there is no `yield` or value returned, the value of `value` key is `undefined`.
 The second is for `done`.
 The value of `done` is always boolean.
 The `done` indicates if generator is finished or not.